 Both solutions fulfill the mechanical loading requirements of this use case, but by applying the overhang constraint we reduced the mass of support structures required to manufacture this part from about 130 grams down to about 45 grams.
 In this example, the mass of the part is also reduced when we applied the overhang constraint from about 141 grams down to 136 grams.

 This has a significant impact on the overall manufacturing cost, as 3 times less material is consumed by the support structures.
 It can also substantially reduce the time needed to post-processes and finish the part or, in some cases, eliminate the need for support structures altogether.

-Remember: nTop Platform enables you to automatically reconstruct and smoothen the results of topology optimization and export the end part to a format compatible with traditional CAD systems.
+Remember: nTopology enables you to automatically reconstruct and smoothen the results of topology optimization and export the end part to a format compatible with traditional CAD systems.

 This was a quick example of how you can use this tool to get some immediate value.
 Now, let’s take a closer look at some more advanced use cases.

-Here are three unique capabilities of nTop Platform’s topology optimization tools.
+Here are three unique capabilities of nTopology’s topology optimization tools.
 These features enable you to effectively apply your engineering and manufacturing domain expertise to the optimization process.
 They are mostly relevant to advanced users who want to take their generative design processes a step further.